Wigan: Economy

 The Grand Arcade shopping centre was opened on 22 March 2007.
 Construction, which cost £120 million, started in 2005 on the site of Wigan Casino and The Ritz.
 The area around the pier is planned to be redeveloped, in a multimillion-pound project rebranding the area as the Wigan Pier Quarter.
 Plans for the redevelopment of the area have been in place since 2006.
 Trencherfield Mill, at the centre of the pier development, has been refurbished and used for apartments and office space.

-The Wigan Life Centre south building opened on 19 September 2011, housing office accommodation for Wigan Council, Wigan Leisure and Culture Trust and NHS Ashton, Leigh and Wigan and a swimming pool and fitness suite.
-Plans for the 18-storey Tower Grand, which would have been the tallest building in Wigan, were scrapped after the Financial crisis of 2007–2008.
+The Wigan Life Centre south building opened on 19 September 2011, housing office accommodation for Wigan Council, Wigan Leisure and Culture Trust and NHS Ashton, Leigh and Wigan, Wigan Library and a swimming pool and fitness suite, with a walk of fame, "Believe Square", for local public figures and groups.
+Plans for the 18-storey Tower Grand, which would have been the tallest building in Wigan, were scrapped after the 2008 financial crisis.
 The Galleries Shopping Centre, which houses shops as well as an indoor market, was bought for £8 million by the council in 2018 as part of a regeneration plan due to long-term decline.

 The former Westwood power station site was redeveloped in 2006 into the Westwood Park business park and features a large amount of Wigan MBC office space.
 However, plans for a £125 million 55 acre textiles centre on the site with 1000000 sqft of manufacturing and research space, in co-operation with the Chinese state-owned trading company Chinamex, fell through.